 You will be invited for an interview which you must attend if you wish to receive an offer on your chosen course/s.

 You will be informed when your interview will take place by email within two weeks of receiving your application.
-You will gain more information about the College and the course you have applied for, as well as discussing any additional support you may need.
+You will gain more information about the college and the course you have applied for, as well as discuss any additional support you may need.

-You will be given more information and advice about the course you have applied for at this event.
+You will be given more information and advice about the course you have applied for at the interview.
 The tutor will inform you of their decision and you will be given a paper copy of your conditional place.
-You will then receive an email confirming your offer of a place which you will need to accept/decline.
+You will then receive an email confirming your offer of a place that you will need to accept/decline.
 You can apply to more than one course if you are not sure e.g. between a Level 3 vocational course or A Levels – and then decide at enrolment.

 We will contact you regularly throughout the year about your Pre-Enrolment and enrolment dates, so please ensure you correctly enter your email address and telephone number on your application - and notify us of any changes.
 The only information that is posted is the information about your enrolment.
 We will also be sending you emails regarding student finance, travel application forms and any other information you will require with regard to your transition to college.

-All full-time vocational applicants will be required to attend an interview at the College on London Road or English Bridge Campus.
+All full-time vocational applicants will be required to attend an interview at the college on London Road Campus or English Bridge Campus.
 Interviews are usually held every month.
 We invite a large group of applicants, approximately 200+ to each of these events.
 The first presentation is a general one about the College which parents/carers can also attend.
 You will then go with a smaller group to your chosen subject area for more specific course information and an individual discussion with a subject tutor to ensure you are making the right choice and ask any questions.

-If you would prefer a one to one interview, please contact us on the email address or telephone number below.
+If you would prefer a one to one interview, please contact us at the email address or telephone number below.

 A Level Interviews